sonic-net/SONiC/doc/counters_enabling_redesign.md

 Eventually, when the list is empty, enable the counters.

-- The daemon will also start a timer in order to be able to enable counters even if one of the ports is not stable.
+- The daemon will also wait for a timer in order to be able to enable counters even if one of the ports is not stable.

     If after 3 minutes (180 seconds), the counters were not enabled yet, enable counters.

-    The timer will be running in a thread doing the following:
+    The daemon will create a SelectableTimer and wait for the it to poke.

-    - Initialize a wait_time to 180 seconds.
-    - Sleep 10 seconds.
-    - Check if the counters were already enabled using a common boolean.
-        - If boolean == True, stop running.
-        - else, continue with loop.

-    - If after 3 minutes the boolean == False, enable counters.
+    When doTask(SelectableTimer*) function will be triggered, it will check if the counters are already enabled.
+    If not, enable them.